 - Windle and workers (ELA Briefing, 1 August 2016)

 Commercial & Chancery

-- being instructed in international arbitration proceedings in relation to the breach of a joint venture agreement
+- being instructed as part of a junior counsel team in international arbitration proceedings in relation to the breach of a joint venture agreement;

 - assisting Benjimin Burgher in a case concerning expulsion from an LLP agreement and the express duty of good faith.